LorenaPujante/HospitalKG/README.md

 # HospitalKG
-In this repository, we present the SPARQL* queries developed for "_Spatiotemporal Data Modelling for Epidemiological Research in Hospitals_" [~~doi: TODO~~](NULL) and the dataset in RDF* generated for testing them.
+In this repository, we present the SPARQL* queries developed for "_Spatiotemporal Data Modelling for Epidemiological Research in Hospitals_" [10.1109/JBHI.2024.3417224](https://ieeexplore.ieee.org/document/10568325) and the dataset in RDF* generated for testing them.

 ## 1. SPARQL* Queries
 We have designed and implemented in SPARQL* a set of 6 queries based on patients' movements within a hospital that are meant to assist in several epidemiological research tasks.
-Each query is in a separate file, where the values of the parameters are the ones used in the experiments presented in [~~doi: TODO~~](NULL).
+Each query is in a separate file, where the values of the parameters are the ones used in the experiments presented in [10.1109/JBHI.2024.3417224](https://ieeexplore.ieee.org/document/10568325).
 The objectives of each query are the following:
 - **Q1:** Detection of an outbreak at a _Service_
 - **Q2:** Detection of an outbreak at a _Location_
 - **Q3:** Study of the spread of an outbreak from a patient via analysis of contacts